 With all of this in mind, the worst worst-case scenario is the death of digital marketing.

-The Imperfect Ways the Industry Is Trying to Stick to Traditional Remarketing
+How the Industry Is Trying (Imperfectly) to Stick to Traditional Remarketing

 Google is developing alternative tech to enable audience-based targeting at least.
 So far, these initiatives have been met with skepticism, forcing Google to give up their first attempt at an ad audience alternative (Federated Learning of Cohorts or FLoC) and come up with new ideas.
 These systems are unlikely to be used universally, and will end up being specific to certain web browsers and devices, and significantly less robust for audience targeting.